-Local advisers are among the first people that new international teachers meet after their orientation.
-Advisers are the first point of contact for teachers, providing support and encouragement as they get acclimated.
+Local advisers are among the first people that new ambassador teachers meet after their orientation.
+Advisers are the first point of contact for ambassador teachers, providing support and encouragement as they get acclimated.
 This relationship is the most valuable aspect of their work.
 Learn from several outstanding local advisers about how they make a difference in the lives of their advisees.

 1) Prepare in advance for your advisee’s arrival